tjoyner/ofvioletsandlicorice/chapter1.md

 "But you also make chocolate, soccer balls, clothes..." said the foreigner.
 <br/><br/><br/>

 Then the man returned to looking outside.
-The morning was blue and the green colors sharp and straight along the hills, which curled down into each other like clouds, without casting shadows, but only bursts of white light, prunes, pears, and cherries.
+The morning was blue and the green colors were sharp and straight along the hills, which curled down into each other like clouds, without casting shadows, but only bursts of white light, prunes, pears, and cherries.

 A magpie quickly crossed the road, brushing the hood of the Mercedes.